This post may contain affiliate links. Please read our disclosure policy.

-This simple recipe for Zucchini Spaghetti is super quick to prepare.
-It’s perfect for those nights when you don’t have a lot of time to cook dinner for the family, but still want to serve something healthy and delicious.
+This simple recipe for Zucchini Spaghetti is super quick to prepare, and it is perfect for those nights when you don’t have a lot of time to cook dinner for the family, but still want to serve something healthy and delicious.

-And your vegetable is ready!
-If you’ve never had zucchini prepared this way before – you’re in for a pleasant surprise.
+If you’ve never had zucchini prepared this way before – you’re in for a such pleasant surprise.
 The flavor of Parmesan, zucchini and butter marry quite nicely together in this simple and delicious dish, and it’s our favorite way to have this healthy vegetable.

 - 2 tablespoons butter